openlibraryenvironment/address-plugin-north-america/README.md

 This means that `Address Line 1` is listed as required.
 `backendToFields` and `fieldsToBackend` should be able to do most of the lifting here.

+## Supported countries
+This plugin currently supports address forms for USA and Canada